 You may also use one of the harmonics from the RFzero as local oscillator.

-The LCD (4×20) shows the UTC, the transmit/receive status, GPS status, the number of satellites, the HDOP, call sign and locator.
+The display is a LCD (4×20) that shows the UTC, the transmit/receive status, GPS status, the number of satellites, the HDOP, call sign and locator.

 The configuration of the program is done via the USB port, 9600 Baud, 8 bits, no parity and one stop bit, using a terminal program (e.g. Termite Terminal (Windows), CuteCom (Linux) or Terminal (Mac OS)).
 Please connect the RFzero via a USB B cable to your compute and connect the terminal program to the right COM port in the terminal program.
 The RFzero identifies itself as an Arduino Zero (Windows Device Manager).